American Heritage Gallery at Epcot

 Here are a few pieces from the Great Basin and Plateau region.

 This region includes Nevada, Utah, Idaho, and inland areas of Oregon and Washington.
-Tribes from this region include Ute, Shoshone, Nez Perce, and Salish peoples.
+Tribes from this region include the Ute, Shoshone, Nez Perce, and Salish peoples.

 Some of the traditional native influences most of us can probably quickly identify are these moccasins and headdresses.